ryane/ryaneschinger.com/content/articles/google-container-registry-with-minikube.md

 1. We are naming the secret "gcr-json-key".
 This is the name we will use when we configure `ImagePullSecrets` later.
 2. The docker username should be "_json_key".
-Other values will not work with this method.
+It must be named this.
+Any other value will not work.
 3. The docker email address can be any valid email address.

 At this point, we should be able to update the default service account for the